OneKey-Network/addressability-framework/mvp-spec/operator-client.md

 - take a read response message received from the operator, and verify it

-The data received by a website as part of a query string, after a "boomerang" redirect to the operator must be verified:
-- any malicious could have called the website's URL with query string data that does not originate from the operator
+The data received by a website as part of a query string, after a "boomerang" redirect to the operator must be verified because a malicious actor could have called the website's URL with query string data that does not originate from the operator, or that was meant to be sent to another website.

-The purpose of this proxy endpoint is to take such a message and verify that the signature is accurate (proving that the operator sent it)
+To verify a response message from the operator, this endpoint will make sure that:
+- the signature of the response is verified with the sender (the operator) public key
+- the operator domain should be the expected one
+- the receiver domain should be the one from the current client
+- the timestamp is compared to the current date and should not be out of the allowed window

+Only when these four checks have successfully passed, the request is considered legit.

 #### REST sign user preferences: `POST /paf-proxy/v1/verify/read`